ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    spaces map to target architecture specific DWARF address
 >    spaces.
 A target architecture may map multiple source language
 >    memory spaces to the same target architecture specific DWARF
->    address class.
+>    address spaces.
 Optimization may determine that variable lifetime
 >    and access pattern allows them to be allocated in faster
 >    scratchpad memory represented by a different DWARF address space
 >    than the default for the source language memory space.*